 The history of the manufacture of handmade carpets began in the fourth century.
 These are also called Pazyrk rugs, first found in Siberia in 1949.
 According to many carpet experts, the Pazyrk carpet was woven in the Caucasus.
 History shows that carpet manufacturing has been woven and marketed since ancient times.

 Throughout the Middle East, carpets are not only as objects of everyday life but as a way of saving.
 The families then treasured these carpets so much that they were safely stored in different bank vaults.
 When necessary, these valuable carpets were sold for money.

 Identifying types of oriental rugs may not be easy for everyone.
 Persian carpets and rugs are named after the city names they originated from with slight differences.
 They are also named based on the design, weaving technique, and type of fiber.
 There are different styles of oriental rugs.
 Some of the names of rugs are:

-Tebriz, Kashan, Kazak, Nain, Mashad, Herat, Ishfan, Bakhtiari.
+Tebriz, Kashan, Kazak, Nain, Mashad, Gabbeh, Herat, Ishfan, Bakhtiari.
 Some of the others are Ahar, Abadeh, Kazan, Kashmar, Ferdos, Ishak, Heriz, Isfahan, Beluch, Shiraz, Qom, Veramin, Zabol, and others.

 Turkish Vs Persian Rugs